The BIG Test report for ECC83 - E83CC - 12AX7 - ECC803S

 GENERAL IMPORTANT REMARKS ABOUT ECC83:

 Ever since I test NOS ECC83 and 12AX7, I find that the average of new production is not at 1.2mA as by the text book.
 The average is always around 1.1mA.
-Also for new tubes, and 1.0mA is normal too.
-And don't ask me why that is, but it is so with NOS and NEW tubes.
-The dictionary definition of "normal" is: "occurring most often".
-So this somewhat lower current must accepted as normal, and in a good auto bias circuit, such tubes bias completely normal, at the correct values.
+Also for new tubes, and 1.0mA is often seen.
+Don't ask me why that is, but it is so with NOS and NEW tubes.
+This would be a problem by itself, as plate current at fixed grid voltage is no reference for anything, just the thing is, the AVARAGE must be 1.2mA, and that is not what it is.
+Perhaps NOS tubes are getting too old.

 The test data was taken with the Amplitrex AT1000.
 This digital unit has 10 bit resolution at full scale, which is 0.1% but specially at the end of the scale resolution gets kind of "digital" so it shows "steps", which can be seen at the lower end of some curves.
 The low scale is 10mA, so digital steps are 0.01mA.
 No problem at 10mA, but it gets visible below 0.5mA of course.
 Also the transconductance is always ending on "00".
 So steps are like 1500, 1600, 1700, etc, and a tube with 1600 -1700 on both systems is in reality for instance 1641 -1692.
 No problem, as long as we know it.
 I verified the AT1000 results against the higher resolution Russian L3-3 and the AT1000 is very accurate.